Immunosenescence: Why the Elderly Suddenly Develop New Allergies

 - Food allergies can emerge for the first time in later life, sometimes to foods that have been consumed without issue for decades.

-- Skin-related allergic conditions, including contact dermatitis and chronic urticaria, can present differently in elderly skin, sometimes delaying recognition.
+- Skin-related allergic conditions, including contact dermatitis and urticaria, can present differently in elderly skin, sometimes delaying recognition.

 The interplay between immunosenescence and environmental exposure means that allergy screening in older adults can sometimes provide valuable insights that support informed conversations with a healthcare professional.